Here you can find the current call for proposals for applications for the Otto Hahn Prize 2023.

 Heinrich Wieland, Starnberg

-The winners are selected by a Board of trustees made up of eight members.
-Four members belong to the city of Frankfurt (Lord Mayor, City Councilor, Head of Cultural Affairs, University President) and two each name the boards of GDCh and DPG.
+The awardee are selected by an eight-member board of trustees.
+Four members belong to the city of Frankfurt (mayor, head of the city council, head of cultural affairs, university president) and two each appoint the boards of GDCh and DPG.